blackducksoftware/blackduck-alert/deployment/kubernetes/README.md

     * Execute the bundled delete.sh file.
 It will delete the deployment in the blackduck-alert namespace.
     * Different namespace: delete.sh <your_alert_namespace>

-### Installation with the Hub
+### Installation with the BlackDuck

-You can install the Alert container as part of you Hub installation.
-This section describes the steps to install Alert with the Hub.
+You can install the Alert container as part of your BlackDuck installation.
+This section describes the steps to install Alert with BlackDuck.

-#### Step 1: Install the Hub
+#### Step 1: Install the BlackDuck
  * During installation update the hub-config Configuration Map to have the variable USE_ALERT: "1"

 #### Step 2: Create the configuration map for Alert